 Trapper John’s Canoe Livery sits on the banks of Big Darby Creek and offers rentals, tours, and more for your paddle adventure.
 There are trips perfect for beginners to advanced paddlers lasting from 1-6 hours.
 You can bring your own kayak or canoe, or rental the equipment from them.

 Call ahead to book!
 No walk-in is available due to capacity restrictions for the livery and shuttle.
-This has been a very busy season for them, so they are often booked up on weekends unless you schedule in advance.
+They are often booked up on weekends unless you schedule in advance.

 Scioto River O’Shaughnessy Reservoir